 Fishing is governed by trade wind seasons so May to September is great for Big Game Fishing whilst November to February is great for bottom fishing.

 Our favourite Seychelles fishing months are October and April with calm seas and clear sky Wherever you stay on your Seychelles holiday, expect great food because it will be a rich assortment of flavours thanks to the cultural diversity of its population.

 Creole cuisine features nuances of French cooking, piquant flavours from the Orient with spices from India and the grand elegance of colonial influence.
 Seafood plays a major role with octopus and fish the favourites and the national staple, rice.

 Best time to visit Seychelles

-The Seychelles is a year round destination thanks to its location being outside the cyclone belt and moderate climate.
+The Seychelles is a year round destination thanks to its location being outside the cyclone belt and a moderate climate.
 The temperature rarely drops below 24 degrees or rises above 32 degrees.
-This means it is always a great time to holiday in Seychelles.

 The weather factor to keep in mind is trade wind.
-A north westerly blows October to March and May to September sees the brisker south easterly blow bringing in cooler weather and windier conditions – great for kitesurfing, wind surfing and of course Seychelles sailing.
+A north westerly blows October to March and May to September which sees the brisker south easterly blow bringing in cooler weather and windier conditions – great for kitesurfing, wind surfing and of course Seychelles sailing.

 Rains usually fall between December and February.